 2. Have a focus in your photo.
 To set your camera’s focus, tap on the person or object that you want to photograph.

 4. Don’t use flash on your camera.
-This will increase the contrast in the photo and make high viz glow.
+This will increase the contrast in the photo and make high-vis glow.

 5. Try using gridlines to balance your shot.
 Turn the grid on in Settings.
 This will break the screen into 3x3 grid.
 This can help with your composition and balance, as shown in the examples above.
-It will also show you where the bottom third of the picture is, that might be covered by our template.
+It will also show you the bottom third of the picture, which might be covered by our template.

 Last modified: